NickyEXE/Spotify-Playlist-Song-Grabber/README.md

 This is a basic app to take in the ID of a Spotify Playlist and save all the songs to an Active Record table.
 As is, it's only a step to building a better app, but I found myself reusing a lot of this code and wanted to abstract it and put it up to GitHub.

-This was originally used for a thing I was hacking together late at night, so there's some inconsistencies and things I still want to work on: Setting up a gemfile, making it a gem itself, sticking to one tool for making network requests, making the whole thing less messy, but I gotta keep this repo up somewher.
+This was originally used for a thing I was hacking together late at night, so there's some inconsistencies and things I still want to work on: Making it a gem itself, sticking to one tool for making network requests, making the whole thing less messy, but I gotta keep this repo up somewher.

 There are a couple of methods I just included in here and some old bits of commented out code that don't do anything, because this is largely a repository of reusable code for me.